How to hire an executive coach

 What happens in the first coaching session?

-We offer a no-pressure first coaching session at no cost to founders, executives, VPs, senior leaders and department heads who are seriously considering executive coaching.
+We offer a no-pressure first coaching session at no cost to founders, executives, VPs, senior leaders who are seriously considering executive coaching.
 In that first session you bring your biggest leadership challenges and we’ll coach you just like one of our long-term clients.
 If you’d like to experience great coaching, our High Performance Executive Coaching Test Drive is a free 55-minute 1:1 executive coaching session.
 Request yours today.